Business Owners and Disasters

 Three things you should know:

-3. It’s not just bricks and windows - commercial data security has become more important than ever.
-For more information about protecting your company’s data and data equipment, visit IBHS’s page “Date Protection: A Vital Part of Business Protection.”
+- It’s not just bricks and windows - commercial data security has become more important than ever.
+For more information about protecting your business with Cyber Insurance, visit the Insurance Information Institute's web page "Cyber Insurance: a key part of a robust business strategy."

 Nearly one-fourth of all businesses that close because of a disaster never reopen, which is why it’s crucial that you adequately insure your business and have an effective emergency preparedness plan in place.